1. Diploma and Master's Programmes

 All such transfers require the approval of the Dean of Graduate Studies, on the recommendation of the head of the appropriate academic unit.

-a) A student who has successfully completed graduate courses at Memorial University prior to admission to a graduate program may apply to transfer appropriate courses to that program, provided such courses have not been used to satisfy other degree requirements.
+a) A student who has successfully completed graduate courses at Memorial University prior to admission to a graduate programme may apply to transfer appropriate courses to that programme, provided such courses have not been used to satisfy other degree requirements.

-b) A student who has successfully completed graduate courses as part of one graduate program at Memorial University, and who is subsequently admitted to another program, may apply to transfer appropriate courses to the current program, provided such courses have not been used to satisfy other degree requirements.
+b) A student who has successfully completed graduate courses as part of one graduate programme at Memorial University, and who is subsequently admitted to another programme, may apply to transfer appropriate courses to the current programme, provided such courses have not been used to satisfy other degree requirements.

-c) A student who has successfully completed graduate courses at another institution recognized by Senate may, on admission to a graduate program at Memorial University, apply to transfer appropriate courses to the current program, provided such courses have not been used to satisfy other degree requirements.
+c) A student who has successfully completed graduate courses at another institution recognized by Senate may, on admission to a graduate programme at Memorial University, apply to transfer appropriate courses to the current programme, provided such courses have not been used to satisfy other degree requirements.